maoouu/CodeStorage/README.md

 # CodeStorage
-a repository from the relics of my old code, might be useful someday.
+a repository for the relics of my old code, might be useful someday.